w3ctag/promises-guide/README.md

 ## Shorthand Phrases

+_This section is primarily for spec writers, dealing with ways of performing common promise operations in prose._

 _NOTE: this section should move to WebIDL, where it belongs.
 See [#10](https://github.com/w3ctag/promises-guide/issues/10)._

 When writing such specifications, it's convenient to be able to refer to common promise operations concisely.
 We define here a set of shorthands that allow you to do so.